ponkila/HomestakerOS/README.md

     Go to [http://localhost:8081](http://localhost:8081) to start using the Web UI.

+## 🌟 Inspiration

+This project was inspired by the challenges encountered while managing our existing Ethereum infrastructure.
+The lack of knowledge about the setup and configuration of other maintainers' nodes within the same infrastructure leads to wasted time, effort, and downtime.
+The declarative nature of NixOS configurations, combined with the ephemeral approach, significantly enhances management and collaboration among team maintainers.
+It ensures that configurations are centralized and real-time information about the whole infrastructure is easily accessible by all participants.

+You can see our running, real-time infrastructure right in [homestaking-infra](https://github.com/ponkila/homestaking-infra).

+## 🧩 Clients and Addons

+In the web user interface, you will configure your node under the 'NixOS config' tab.
+You can select the Ethereum client(s) and any additional addons.
+The packages for these mainly come from [ethereum.nix](https://github.com/nix-community/ethereum.nix) and are frequently updated by the collaborators who use them.
+We look forward to adding more components on-demand and preferably upstreaming them if we package them ourselves.

 ## 🔍 Looking Ahead

 For those interested in the details, let's dive into the documentation from here.